AuraDevelopmentTeam/BungeeChat2/.github/CONTRIBUTING.md

 All it does is copy the hooks from `GradleCommon/hooks` to `.git/hooks`.

-### Setting up a Dev Env

-Setting up a development environment works essentially like any other Forge project.
-So just run `./gradlew setupDecompWorkspace`.
-Or if you want it simpler, I set it up in a way that when you run either the `eclipse` or the `idea` IDE task, that `setupDecompWorkspace` gets run too.

-*Note:
-This is only needed for projects that use Forge or SpongeCommon!*

 ## Translating

 If you wish to add a translation or expand an existing one, I have another super useful gradle task for you!
 Just run `./gradlew checkTranslations`.
 This will